*Magnify*

 "Manner of speaking."
 Her eyes danced and she slapped at his shoulder, not touching.
 "Led an expedition to the mazes below."

-Shrewd, to invite strangers to sup with these women first–a good plan, worthy of Vivianca herself.
-At the least their crew would get a dose of excitement, and maybe a bit of loot if it came to blows.
-I'd almost be relieved, being put down.
+Shrewd, to invite strangers to sup with these women first–a plan worthy of Vivianca's office.
+At the least, their crew would get a dose of excitement, and maybe the loot off our bodies if we brought it to blows.
+I doubted there were three people more ready for that in all the town.
+It'd almost be a mercy, being put down.
 I laughed a bit.
-"You're not at all what the man made me think."
+"You're not what the man made me think."

 The man with the shovel spat.
 "Crying shame.
 I miss meeting in Kiomel's inn."

 I adjusted my seat before taking my place.
+Something strange, likely supernatural, had happened in town.
+Perhaps I could help.
 "Whyever do you gather here?'

 "Reverend Mayor Collen haunting the town square."
 He shrugged off a look of anger and grabbed his jug of ale, drinking greedily.
 "All demanding recompense."